pdxjohnny/pdxjohnny.github.io/content/posts/arm-qemu.md

 This should get you up and running writing ARM assembly without hardware.

-Clone this the repo for this turtorial.
+Clone this the repo for this tutorial.

 ```
 git clone https://gist.github.com/pdxjohnny/3de9a9bdd38cacf3ea394207762f1002 arm-qemu